 A simple example to make you understand the difference is to consider an appliance of 1500W.
-Now to run this appliance you need a power station of power capacity 1500W or higher.
+Now to run this appliance you need a power station with a power capacity of 1500W or higher.

 Suppose you want to run a 250W blender.
-With a power station of battery capacity 1000Wh, you can run for 4hrs whereas 1500Wh power station can run it for 6hrs.
+With a power station with a battery capacity 1000Wh, you can run for 4hrs whereas a 1500Wh power station can run it for 6hrs.
 (Assuming 100% efficiency)

 Basically power capacity is how much power can the power station drive whereas battery capacity is how long the appliance can run.

 |Goal Zero Yeti 1000||Bluetti EB150|